se38/Neo4a/README.md

 * Netweaver ABAP Stack 7.40 SP8 or higher
 * Neo4j 2.1.6 or higher (lower versions may work but not tested)
 * [zJSON The ABAP JSON Document class](https://github.com/se38/zJSON) Version 2.28 or higher

+## Neo4j Server configuration
+If you have installed Neo4j on a separate host (other than the SAP system): to access the database from outside (browser + SAP), you have to change one line of the server configuration file ./conf/neo4j-server.properties:
+Enter or uncomment the following line:
+'''
+org.neo4j.server.webserver.address=0.0.0.0
+'''
+You can enter the IP address of you SAP server or leave 0.0.0.0, which means that Neo4j is accessible from every other IP address (not recommended in production!)

 ## Installation Neo4a
 import Nugget with [SAPlink](http://www.saplink.org)